Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_hpc_notes.md

   + depends_on('zlib@:1.2')
   ```

-  Means that tha package depends on Python `3.0.0` or newer and newer if we use `helloworld` of version `0.3.0` or newer.
+  Means that the package depends on Python `3.0.0` or newer and newer if we use `helloworld` of version `0.3.0` or newer.
 The software also requires at most `zlib` in version `1.2.10`

     - Show new dependencies